abhinav-cleo/typegraphql-tutorial-series/README.md

-# Awesome Project with TypeGraphQl and TypeORM
+# Awesome Starter Project with TypeGraphQl and TypeORM

 Steps to run this project:

-1. Run `yarn install` command
+1. Run `yarn install`
-2. Run `yarn start` command
+2. Run `yarn start`